hmslima/sambahsacompletegrammar/sambahsa.md

-For represent the sounds there is the *Sambahsa Phonetic Transcription* (SPT), an alphabet whose words are always between curly brackets { } in all of this grammar, the letters in UPPERCASE inside the brackets represent the accentuated syllables and a colon (:) informs that the vowel before that is lengthened.
+For represent the sounds there is the *Sambahsa Phonetic Transcription* (SPT), an alphabet whose words are always between curly brackets { } in all this grammar, the letters in UPPERCASE inside the brackets represent the accentuated syllables and a colon (:) informs that the vowel before this is lengthened.
 Be aware that the explanations about pronunciation are based in the General American English.

 Initially the SPT was made between square brackets \[ \], but I've